Let's talk about Kent Libraries

 • Ashen Drive Library

-by Kent Saint, over 2 years ago
+by Kent Saint, almost 3 years ago

 I use the online service to reserve books for myself and my children.
 It is great to have such a wide range of books to choose from and to be able to collect them from a library that is just a couple of minutes walk away.
 I did prefer it when the library shut at 6.00pm as I could collect books on the way home from work, just a minor point.
 The staff are friendly and I was pleased to see the same familiar faces again after lockdown.
 With best wishes,